 - Date and approximate time of the event

-The more information you provide, the faster we can help you.
+The more information you provide, the faster we can help you get back on track.